 Skip to main content

-Bun supports loading configuration options from .npmrc files, allowing you to reuse existing registry/scope configurations.
+Bun loads configuration options from .npmrc files, so you can reuse your existing registry and scope configuration.

-We recommend migrating your .npmrc file to Bun’s bunfig.toml format, as it provides more flexible options and can let you configure Bun-specific options.
+We recommend migrating your .npmrc file to Bun’s bunfig.toml format, which supports more options, including Bun-specific ones.

 Supported options